gilbertoca/construtor/park-jpa/core/README.txt

 Until now it works with H2.
 I've not tested with other database, but I've setup other profiles with PostgreSQL and Oracle.
+I've setup it to work with EclipseLink and OpenJpa.
+Use the -P parameter to change it.
+EclipseLink is the default one.
+Let's go:

-1-edit the following park-jpa/pom.xml properties(the actual value is mine):
+1-edit the following park-jpa/pom.xml properties(the actual value is mine) if you want to change the H2 server type:

 <jdbc.url>jdbc:h2:parkDB;create=true;MODE=PostgreSQL;DB_CLOSE_DELAY=-1</jdbc.url>